 "This excellent book is unique in making sense of the 'senseless violence' that permeates American society today."-- June Singer, author of Boundaries of the Soul

 "Written with great vigor, clarity, and conviction, this book is fast-paced and a pleasure to read." --George B. Hogenson, author of Jung's Struggle with Freud

 Dr. Diamond contributed a chapter to the book Spirituality and Psychological Health, edited by L. Hoffman, R. Cox and B. Ervin-Cox, and published by Colorado School of Professional Psychology Press in 2005.
 Dr. Diamond contributed several essays, including entries on "Existential Psychotherapy," Jung's notion of the "Shadow," and Rollo May's concept of the "Daimonic" to the Encyclopedia of Psychology and Religion, published by Springer Verlag in 2009.

-Dr. Diamond recently (2013) published a slightly revised electronic edition of his book, titled Anger, Madness and the Daimonic: The Paradoxical Power of Rage in Violence, Evil and Creativity.
+Dr. Diamond (2013) published a slightly revised electronic edition of his book, titled Anger, Madness and the Daimonic: The Paradoxical Power of Rage in Violence, Evil and Creativity.
 It is now available for Kindle, Nook and other readers.
-The paperback can be purchased online from amazon.com, (click on cover), barnesandnoble.com or directly from SUNY Press.
+The paperback can still be purchased online from amazon.com, (click on cover), barnesandnoble.com or directly from SUNY Press.

 In addition, his chapter "Existential Therapy: Confronting Life's Ultimate Concerns" was published in the textbook Contemporary Theory and Practice in Counseling and Psychotherapy (SAGE, 2015), as well as his entry on Rollo May and "Existential Therapy" in the SAGE Encyclopedia of Theory in Counseling and Psychotherapy (2015).